 We stumbled across a couple of outhouse thrift shops.
 Keep your eyes peeled for these.
 There were vinyls and books aplenty.
 They also have the most beautiful secondhand Scandi furniture which I would have loved to buy but alas..

 Also, make sure to keep an eye out for all the interesting graffiti in the art district.
 You will ooh and ahh everywhere you turn, I guarantee it!

-Of course they have Zara and Monki etc which are always a fail safe, but I can buy those at home.
-I had hoped to see a variety of similar stores, if that makes sense?
+They have Zara and Monki etc which are always a fail safe, but I can buy those at home.
+I had hoped to see a variety of similar stores.

 On the other hand, homeware stores are a dream.
-An absolute dream.
 If you love the style as much as I do, go to as many stores as you can and take note of the names to stalk the websites at a later date!

 Personally I think Granit was one of my favourite affordable home stores.
 Even better, I could actually take some items home!